brucou/-rxcc-state/README.md

 # Motivation
-Time and again we have to implement computations which, while they cannot be modelized by pure functions, however have the following properties :
+Time and again we have to implement computations which, while they cannot be modelized by pure functions, however have the following interesting properties :

 - they transform an input into an output, depending only on the present and past inputs
 - they do not perform any effects